1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 - And much more..

 ### Fluidd
 Fluidd is kinda similar to Mainsail, but it doesn't seem to be maintained as much as Mainsail (afaik).
+I personally didn't use it, so I can't say anything more to it than do a bit of a research by your own.